noenomblot/ADA_P3-jekyll/index.md

 #### Crimea Annexation (2014) — geopolitics without cultural spillover

+**I'll look into either this or Brexit more exactly.
+The other I'll only write short sentence about**

-Despite global media coverage and rising international tension, the annexation of Crimea remains almost entirely confined to news and geopolitics communities.
+*Despite global media coverage and rising international tension, the annexation of Crimea remains almost entirely confined to news and geopolitics communities.
-Interaction levels with entertainment remain flat, no durable bridges emerge, and several ties even weaken.
+Interaction levels with entertainment remain flat, no durable bridges emerge, and several ties even weaken.*

-Geopolitical distance matters.
-When a political event feels remote — geographically or emotionally — it does not penetrate cultural spaces.
+*Geopolitical distance matters.
+When a political event feels remote — geographically or emotionally — it does not penetrate cultural spaces.*

 #### Brexit Referendum (2016) — politics enters daily life, but stops short of culture

-Brexit represents a clear step forward in spillover.
-Political discussion expands outward into social and everyday communities, reflecting how deeply the referendum affected identity, family, and daily conversation.
+*Brexit represents a clear step forward in spillover.
+Political discussion expands outward into social and everyday communities, reflecting how deeply the referendum affected identity, family, and daily conversation.*

-However, this expansion remains fragile.
+*However, this expansion remains fragile.
 While interaction intensity rises temporarily, no long-term cultural bridges form.
 Entertainment communities remain largely untouched.
-Politics becomes personal — but not cultural.
+Politics becomes personal — but not cultural.*